 It is the owner or user's responsibility to make sure that the equipment described is installed, used and commissioned in compliance with the requirements provided both by national and local law.
-The lock-out condition indicates the presence of a fault which occurred during the operating cycle or during stand-by mode.
+The lockout condition indicates the presence of a fault that occurred during the operating cycle or during stand-by mode.